 The preference for low $H_0$ and higher $S_8$ in DDE models should come as a red flag.
 While the most recent analysis of the DES and Kilo-Degree Survey (KiDS) data \cite{Stolzner:2025htz} showed that the $S_8$ they measure is no longer in tension with the value predicted by the Planck-best-fit LCDM, higher $S_8$ values are generally in lesser agreement with current galaxy weak lensing surveys.
 And the Hubble tension has not yet been resolved.
-Adding the SH0ES prior on $M_b$ to the fits makes the advantage of the 4-par model more apparent.
-The PL+DDR2+PP+$M_b$ fit of the $w_0w_a$ model has an improvement of $\Delta \chi^2 = -14$, but the 4-parameter model performs substantially better, with $\Delta \chi^2 = -24.4$, primarily due to its prediction of a larger Hubble constant.
+Adding the 2022 SH0ES prior on $M_b$ to the fits makes the advantage of the 4-par model more apparent.
+The PL+DESI2+PP+$M_b$ fit of the $w_0w_a$ model has an improvement of $\Delta \chi^2 = -14$, which corresponds to a $3.3\sigma$ FS improvement over $\Lambda$CDM, but the 4-parameter model performs substantially better, with $\Delta \chi^2 = -24.4$ and a FS preference of $4\sigma$, primarily due to its prediction of a larger Hubble constant.